Palmitoylethanolamide: Metabolism

 PEA is metabolized by the cellular enzymes fatty acid amide hydrolase (FAAH) and N-acylethanolamine acid amide hydrolase (NAAA), the latter of which has more specificity toward PEA over other fatty acid amides.

 Safety

 PEA is generally considered safe, and without adverse drug reactions (ADRs) or drug interactions.
-A 2016 study assessing safety claims in sixteen clinical trials, six case reports/pilot studies and a meta‐analysis of PEA as an analgesic, concluded that for treatment periods up to 49 days, clinical data argued against serious ADRs at an incidence of 1/200 or greater.
-A 2016 pooled meta-analysis involving twelve studies found that no serious ADRs were registered and/or reported.
-No data on interactions with PEA have been reported.
-Based on its mechanism, PEA may be considered likely to interact with other PPAR-α agonists used to treat high triglycerides; this remains unconfirmed.
+A 2016 meta‐analysis of PEA as an analgesic concluded that for treatment periods up to 49 days, there were no serious ADRs at an incidence of 1/200 or greater.
+Another meta-analysis found that no serious ADRs occurred.